 Secure transmission of online data depends on public key cryptosystems, but the public key systems in use today are vulnerable to attacks by quantum computers.
 Small quantum computers have been built, and bigger ones are coming.
 New cryptosystems are necessary.

 The ACC was founded in 2005 by CS and Math faculty interested in mathematical cryptology.
-Since then we have hosted more than 40 visits to Stevens by researchers interested in our work, and organized or helped organize over 30 conferences.
+Since then we have hosted 40 visits to Stevens by researchers interested in our work, and organized or helped organize 30 conferences.
 In the last five years ACC faculty have published over 50 articles in refereed research journals.

 - Insight into how best to test if a computational problem is suitable for use as